samsuy0304/LeptonStudies/README.md

-# LeptonStudies

-In order to search for beyond standard model compressed supersymmetric decay channels, low momentumobjects must be identifiable in the CMS detector.
-We have adapted electron identification criteria to observe low momentum (pT <5 GeV) prompt electrons.
-We have studied the electron identification and misidentification efficiencies using Monte Carlo simulations, where the generator information is kept.
-We find an identification efficiency for electrons with 1 GeV≤ pT <5 GeV to be in the range from 20-70%, and the misidentification efficiency to be less than 8%.
-A framework was developed to measure the signal from a specific compressed super symmetric stop sample as well as the background from a t¯ tdilepton sample.
-The signal and background from the KUCMS recursive jigsaw reconstruction analysis were used to study the sensitivity of the analysis to low momentum (pT <5) leptons.
-Currently, the analysis only includes muons with momentum from 3-5 GeV.
-The sensitivity in this range was dominated by these low momentum muons.
-Thus, this study predicts that the addition of low momentum electrons to future searches would be efficient and beneficial.
+# Mysteries of Dark Matter: Search for Low Momentum Electrons

+## Overview
+This project focuses on the search for compressed supersymmetric decay channels using data from the CMS detector at CERN.
+The primary objective is to build algorithm to identify electrons with momentum < 5 pT.
+Low momentum electrons are produced as a result of interaction between two top squarks, a process that also produces the dark matter candidate - neutralino.

+## Methodology
+- Electron and muon identification efficiencies studied using Monte Carlo simulations with preserved generator information.
+- Framework developed for signal and background analysis using specific CMS data samples.
+- Sensitivity analysis conducted focusing on muons with 3-5 GeV momentum range.
+- Prediction made regarding the efficiency and benefits of including low momentum electrons in future searches.

 ## Setup